-There’s a whole heap of hidden London Places and facts that most of us miss when traipsing around the city, with most in plain sight.
-I mean, it’s the kind of city that once you begin to scratch the surface you’ll find a treasure trove of exciting and unusual things to see.
+There’s a whole heap of totally unusual London facts that most of us miss when traipsing around some of the best areas of London.
+Worst of all, most are within plain sight!
+I mean, it’s the kind of city that once you begin to scratch the surface you’ll find a treasure trove of exciting and unusual facts about London to uncover.

-Now, that being said, there’s a heap of things I wish I’d known before moving to London 7 years ago.
-Including some of those more secret London spots and haunts and quirks that are too good to miss.
+Now, that being said, there’s a heap of things I wish I’d known before moving to London that I just had to share with you.
+Including, some of those more secret London spots and haunts and quirks that make London such a cool city to explore.

-Take a look at some proper gems and hidden London places and facts you should see. 🇬🇧
+Take a look at some proper gems and unusual London facts that I hope will surprise you on your visit to our city. 🇬🇧

 Head to their food pantry downstairs where you can still grab a yummy Scotch egg.